Custom Containers¶

 varying number of tags, which are indicated by the following strings:

-: will replace maximum size values in bounded sequences and strings{DIMENSION}
+{TYPE}: will replace type names in sequences and arrays{BOUND}: will replace maximum size values in bounded sequences and strings{DIMENSION}: will replace size in arrays

 For example, to set a custom container for the bounded sequence, you must add the following

-to the command line options of idlc
+to the command line options of idlc:

 -f bounded-sequence-template="company_name::special_bounded_sequence_impl<{TYPE}, {BOUND}>"